 New Salem Cultural Council

-The priority of the New Salem Cultural Council is to fund a variety of projects that serve many different age groups, including children, teens, adults and seniors; we also attempt to serve as many venues as possible, including the Library, various schools, the Council on Aging luncheons, Old Home Day, and Historic buildings.
+The priority of the New Salem Cultural Council is to fund a variety of cultural activities that serve all age groups we also to serve a variety of community organizations; for example: area libraries, schools, the Council on Aging, social media platforms and historic buildings.

 Contact